sodadata/docs/soda-cloud/organize-datasets.md

 # Organize datasets in Soda Cloud

 With dozens, or even hundreds of datasets in your Soda Cloud account, it may be laborious to try to find the data quality information you're looking for.
-To facilitate your search for specific data quality status, consider defining your own **attributes** and **tags** for datasets and using filters to narrow your search.
+To facilitate your search for specific data quality status, consider defining your own **Attributes** and **Tags** for datasets, then use filters to narrow your search.

 ## Get organized